 Having a central database means all-access, updates, and deletes can be logged and accounted for.
 The database administrator can implement standards, controls, and audit trails on the data being accessed.

 Once all information is centralized in a database, a customized data security plan can be implemented.
 Depending on the types of data being stored and what the data sources are, certain factors need to be considered for data security to be completely successful.
-Some of these factors include:

 What is the best way to secure communication between third-party data sources?